Alethio36/mediastack/README.md

 `wire jellyfin` performs the minimum first-run only: metadata defaults, one admin account (the operator/recovery login, stored in `.env` — view:
-`credentials`), remote access on with UPnP off, and libraries derived from the arrs' root folders — you name each library at creation.
+`credentials`), remote access on with UPnP off, a server name you choose (the container default is a random ID hash), and libraries derived from the arrs' root folders — you name each library at creation.
 Everything else is yours to manage in the GUI, and wire can't undo you: libraries are matched by **path, never name**, so renames, merges, and settings